 Approval must be obtained in advance from the Academic Advising Center to apply transfer courses to general studies or major requirements.
 Only those courses with grades of C (2.000) or higher may transfer to fulfill requirements at Seaver College.
+Asynchronous courses taken at an alternate institution will not be given credit.
+Only synchronous or in-person courses that display a regular meeting pattern will be approved for transfer.
 No grades from transferred courses will apply to the GPA.
 Credit received on a basis other than the semester unit will be converted to the semester system.
-Lower-division classes taken at another college will transfer only as lower-division credit, even if they are upper-division classes at Seaver College.
+Lower-division classes taken at another college will transfer only as lowerdivision credit, even if they are upper-division classes at Seaver College.
 Some extension courses, up to a maximum of 15 units, are transferable as elective units only.
 With divisional dean approval, these courses may fulfill major and general studies requirements.
 Transferable extension courses are only those which are automatically accepted for degree credit by the institution offering them.
 (See the separate section regarding the College-Level Examination Program (CLEP) for further information.)